Reginleif88/proxtagger/README.md

 You'll need a Proxmox API token with the following permissions:

+**Required permissions:**
 - `VM.Audit` (to list VMs and containers)
 - `VM.Config.Options` (to read and modify tags)

+**Optional permissions (for conditional tagging features):**
+- `Sys.Audit` (to get HA status and cluster resources)
+- `VM.Backup` (to check backup status)
+- `VM.Snapshot` (to check snapshot information)
+- `Datastore.Audit` (may be needed for backup information)

+Note: Without the optional permissions, basic tagging functionality will work, but some conditional tagging rules based on HA status, backups, or snapshots may not function properly.

 To create an API token: